Obsidian-TTRPG-Community/ObsidianTTRPGShare/README.md

 # ObsidianTTRPGShare

 This is a repository for the downloading and sharing TTRPG elements that may be useful for [**Obsidian**](https://obsidian.md) TTRPG Users.
-We also utilize this repository as a headquarters to
+We also utilize this repository as a headquarters to plan community building and philanthropy.

 ## Now Available
 Our [**Master Resources Wiki**](https://github.com/ObsidianTTRPGProject/ObsidianTTRPGShare/wiki) is now available to add recommended content to.
 Anyone with a Github account may add to the Wiki.